sa2c/python-oop-novice/_episodes/01-introduction.md

 The other kind of object we come across in python is are _mutable_ objects.
 These can be changed, or mutated, after they've been created.

-Compare the previous example with
+Keep the previous example in mind as you do with the following:
 ~~~
 a = ["We", "probably", "can't", "change", "this"]
 ~~~